Air Conditioner Repair Checklist

 If your thermostat isn’t signaling your AC to start, it won’t switch on.

 The main step is ensuring it’s switched to “cool” and not “heat.”
 Otherwise your AC may not turn on.
-Or you may get heated air coming from vents because the heater is on instead.
+You may also get heated air coming from vents because the heater is on instead.

 If you’re using a digital thermostat: